sidba2003/TechTest/README.md

 ## Additional Tools

-**npm** will need to be installed, as the project automatically installs and buils the react app whenever the project is built.
+**npm** and **node** will need to be installed, as the project automatically installs thenode dependencies and builds the react app whenever the project is built.

 # User Management Technical Exercise